What is the Azure AI Face service?

 Optionally, face detection can extract a set of face-related attributes, such as head pose, age, emotion, facial hair, and glasses.
 These attributes are general predictions, not actual classifications.
 Some attributes are useful to ensure that your application is getting high-quality face data when users add themselves to a Face service.
 For example, your application could advise users to take off their sunglasses if they're wearing sunglasses.

-Microsoft will be retiring facial recognition capabilities that can be used to try to infer emotional states and identity attributes which, if misused, can subject people to stereotyping, discrimination or unfair denial of services.
+Microsoft has retired facial recognition capabilities that can be used to try to infer emotional states and identity attributes which, if misused, can subject people to stereotyping, discrimination or unfair denial of services.
 These include capabilities that predict emotion, gender, age, smile, facial hair, hair and makeup.
-Existing customers have until June 30, 2023 to discontinue use of these capabilities before they are retired.
 Read more about this decision here.

-Modern enterprises and apps can use the Face identification and Face verification operations to verify that a user is who they claim to be.
+Modern enterprises and apps can use the Face recognition technologies, including Face verification ("one-to-one" matching) and Face identification ("one-to-many" matching) to confirm that a user is who they claim to be.

 Face identification can address "one-to-many" matching of one face in an image to a set of faces in a secure repository.
 Match candidates are returned based on how closely their face data matches the query face.
 This scenario is used in granting building or airport access to a certain group of people or verifying the user of a device.

 The following image shows an example of a database named

 "myfriends".
 Each group can contain up to 1 million different person objects.
 Each person object can have up to 248 faces registered.